-Share an example of someone you know personally that is a great leader.
-(You might include for consideration a parent, grandparent, teacher, or coach.)
+1. Share an example of someone you know personally who you consider to be a great leader.
+(For example: a parent, grandparent, teacher, coach, boss, co-worker or colleague.)

 What is it about that person’s leadership you admire?

 2. Thinking over Shackleton's story, which moments of great leadership particularly stand out to you?

 3. Shackleton led by example, According to his crew, he never asked anyone to do something that he wasn’t willing to do himself.

 Share an example of someone you have seen lead by example.

 4. Shackleton communicated effectively with his team.
 At every crisis, he called everyone together so they would hear about the situation directly from him.

 What impact can brief, straightforward messages from a leader have?